Assess Your EU AI Act Compliance

 What are your criteria based on ?

-Our methodology integrates official Regulation (EU) 2024/1689, European Commission guidelines, CNIL and NIST standards, adjusted to European sector specificities with specialized legal firm validation.
+Our methodology integrates the official European Regulation, European Commission guidelines, CNIL and NIST standards, adjusted to sectoral specificities with specialized legal firm validation.

 "The assessment revealed 3 unidentified high-risk AI systems.
 The detailed report with precise regulatory references enabled us to structure our compliance plan and convince the board of a €180k budget."